pyxem/pyxem/doc/analysing_nbed_data.rst

 Extracting disk intensity
 -------------------------

-Lastly, we can extract the intensity from each of the diffraction spots.
+Lastly, we can extract the intensity from each of the diffraction spots using :py:meth:`~pixstem.pixelated_stem_class.PixelatedSTEM.intensity_peaks`:

 .. code-block:: python